 Fundamentally, all it requires to start a new meeting is two people with compulsive food behaviors who are committed to convening at a regular time and place (virtual or physical).
 From that starting point, organizers can follow this guide to manage the logistics and further extend the reach of Overeaters Anonymous (OA) to the person who still suffers.

 Secular Overeaters can give secular OA groups a free weekly Zoom room slot.
-Any secular meeting can apply, even those that are using outside literature or alternative Steps (and thus are not able to register with oa.org).
+Any secular meeting that focuses on compulsive food behaviors can apply, even those that are using outside literature or alternative Steps (and thus are not able to register with oa.org).
 When you are able, we ask that you contribute 7th Tradition donations to help support this service.
 Apply for a Zoom Room today!

 While many meetings convene once a week, it’s also possible to meet more or less frequently, such as daily or once a month.
 Meetings typically last for one hour, but, again, this is flexible, with some opting to shorten to 45 minutes and others lengthen to 90 minutes.
 Feel free to experiment and decide what works for you.
 Consider consulting the current list of secular meetings to avoid creating a conflict.